mitsuba-renderer/mitsuba3/docs/src/getting_started/file_format.rst

 Using the ``path`` tag, it is possible to add a path to the list of search paths.
 This can be useful for instance when some meshes and textures are stored in a different directory, (e.g. when shared with other scenes).
-The path can be absolute, relative to the directory containing the XML scene file, or relative to any path already existing in the list of search paths.
+If the path is a relative path, Mitsuba 2 will first try to interpret it relative to the scene directory, then to other paths that are already on the search path (e.g. added using the ``-a <path1>;<path2>;..`` command line argument).

 .. code-block:: xml